mjc-school/MJC-School/stage #0/module #2. Infrastructure, AutoCode/content.md

       For other systems like Linux or macOS, the instructions may be found by the [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git "link").

 ### Installing Maven
-Last but not least tool that should be installed is Maven.
+Last but not the least tool that should be installed is Maven.
 Maven is a framework for project build automation.
 In short, it allows you to specify dependencies of your code in one place (pom.xml) and then compile your code with those dependencies by running tasks.
-With Maven you can simply run a compile task that will compile your project’s code.
+With Maven, you can simply run the "compile" task that will compile your project’s code.
 If you did it manually, you would have to run the javac command with all the dependencies listed in the classpath.
 1. Go to https://maven.apache.org/download.cgi
 2. In the Files sections, find and download Binary zip archive (currently it is apache-maven-3.8.3-bin.zip)
 3. After it is downloaded, unzip the archive into any folder.